euanmac/PDDemo/PDDemo/README.md

         ->ArticleContent
         ->ArticleList

+#  To Do
+-Checklist cell
+-Persistance cell
+-ImageArticle Cell
+-Multi level articles

 #  Application Structure

-Aricles Table view
+HeaderViewController
-takes a header and displays all articles listed
+Takes a header and displays all articles listed - used as starting view controller for each tab (not home).
+No grouping.

 ArticleList Table view
-takes an article list and displays list groups as sections and the articles in the groups as cells
+Takes an article list and displays articles grouped by listsection.

-Article Content view
+ArticleViewController
-displays the article content (markdown)
+Displays single article content (markdown)

 App Delegate -
     Create TabBar and Navigation Controllers, one Home for all "Headers" and "Header" table view to show the header and articles under that header